 Insects are likely to congregate under grass clippings, compost heaps and decaying leaves.
 They will also use branches touching your home as pathways.
 So, trim branches and shrubbery to keep insects confined to plants.
 Clean up pet poop, and keep trash bins and compost heaps securely covered and away from your house.

 6. Invite birds

-Birds are prettier to look at than bugs, and they like to eat them.
-Consider getting a bird feeder – it’s cheaper than a bird bath and it won’t create a stagnant pool of water.
-Or you can make one free; check out Audubon.org for six examples.
+Birds are pretty to look at, and they like to eat bugs.
+Consider getting a bird feeder — it’s cheaper than a bird bath and it won’t create a stagnant pool of water.
+Or you can make one free.
+Check out Audubon.org for six examples.
 It’s a nice weekend project for the family!